The Map With No Streets

 Then it just feels… hollow.
 Like being handed a map with no streets on it.

-That kind of authenticity is earned through friction.
-When we find ourselves in situations where certain core values are challenged.
+Real authenticity is earned through friction — in the moments when our core values are challenged.

 Georgia O’Keeffe said it better than most: “I have already settled it for myself so flattery and criticism go down the same drain and I am quite free.”